A. Examples and encouragement.

 Moreover, brethren, we make known to you the grace of God bestowed on the churches of Macedonia: that in a great trial of affliction the abundance of their joy and their deep poverty abounded in the riches of their liberality.
 For I bear witness that according to their ability, yes, and beyond their ability, they were freely willing, imploring us with much urgency that we would receive the gift and the fellowship of the ministering to the saints.
 And not only as we had hoped, but they first gave themselves to the Lord, and then to us by the will of God.

 a.
-The grace of God: Paul is going to write about other churches and their example in giving.
-In his first few words on this subject, Paul shows he considers both the opportunity and the willingness to give a gift of the grace of God.
+The grace of God: Paul will now write about other churches and their example in giving.
+In his first few words on this subject, Paul shows he considers both the opportunity and the willingness to give a gift from the grace of God.

 c.
-That in a great trial of affliction the abundance of their joy and their deep poverty abounded in the riches of their liberality: Paul is reporting to the Corinthian Christians the example of the Macedonian Christians.
-The Macedonians, though they were in a great trial of affliction, and even though they were in deep poverty, still gave generously (abounded in the riches of their liberality).
+That in a great trial of affliction the abundance of their joy and their deep poverty abounded in the riches of their liberality: Paul reports to the Corinthian Christians the example of the Macedonian Christians.
+The Macedonians, though they were in a great trial of affliction and though they were in deep poverty, still gave generously (abounded in the riches of their liberality).

 i.
-Why was Paul writing about giving at all?
+Why did Paul write about giving at all?
 What was he collecting money for?
 Paul was raising money to help the Christians in Jerusalem, who were very poor.
 He had previously mentioned this effort in 1 Corinthians 16:1-4.

 ii.
 The poverty of the Macedonians is confirmed by secular history.
 The Romans took most of their wealth when they conquered this former homeland of Alexander the Great.

 d.
-The Macedonians gave in two ways.
-First, they gave according to their ability in the sense that in total, their gift wasn’t very much.
-It was not a “large” gift in a total dollar sense.
+For I bear witness: Paul knew that the Macedonians gave in two ways.
+First, they gave according to their ability in the sense that in total, their gift wasn't very much.
+It was not a "large" gift in a total dollar sense.
 Secondly, since their heart was freely willing to give, and they gave in proportion to the little they did have, they gave beyond their ability.

 i.
-The account of the widow’s giving in Luke 21:1-4 illustrates the same point.
+The account of the widow's giving in Luke 21:1-4 illustrates the same point.
 She only gave two mites, which was a very small amount of money.
 In that sense, she gave according to [her] ability.
-But since she gave all she had (after all, she might have kept one mite to herself), she gave beyond [her] ability.
+Nevertheless, since she gave all she had - after all, she might have kept one mite to herself - she gave beyond [her] ability.
 The same principle of giving was evident in the Macedonian Christians.

 ii.
 "That poor widow's mite was beyond the rich man's magnificence, because it came out of a richer mind."
 (Trapp)